Mikisew Provincial Park: Your Eagle-Eye Guide to The Park

 I personally stayed on Hardwood Campground Site 129 which was a fantastic little spot.
 It offers quite a bit of privacy and is just steps from the beach.
 It’s also close to one of Mikisew’s comfort stations with a direct path to it through the trees.
 The only thing to note is that the power tower is a little further away so you’ll need at least 20 metres of extension cord to utilize the hydro.

 In doing a little sleuthing of the campgrounds, I also noticed that site 242 would be another fabulous option.
-It’s an electrical site like 129 but it has almost direct access to the beach and the power tower is much more easily accessible.
+It’s unfortunately not an electrical site like 129 but it has almost direct access to the beach.
 However, the facilities aren’t as great since you only have a vault toilet and not a comfort station which could be a deal-breaker for some.
 Lastly, I could see it being a little busier during peak season so if you’d prefer a quieter site, I’d recommend sticking with a site near 129.

 Overall, the park is quite peaceful – especially in September.
 Who says camping season is over once Labour Day hits?
 As you can see from the Mikisew Provincial Park pictures in this post, it’s a beautiful destination for fall camping – and these are from early in the season!